matthewpeixoto/dog-rescue-pattern-library/patterns/navigation/README.md

 ---
-global-nav: |
+main-nav: |
-  The global navigation is used at the top of every pages.
+  The main navigation is used at the top of every pages.
 It drives users to the various inside pages of the website and helps express the Loyal Rescue brand.
-local-nav: |
+sub-nav: |
-  The local navigation is used on inside pages and provides navigation that relates to the specific page.
+  The sub navigation is used on inside pages and provides navigation that relates to the specific page.
 tab-nav: |
   The tab navigation is used to denote progress-based actions.
 Use this navigation to break long application forms into manageable pieces.